-• TCP/IP and OptiConnect

-OptiConnect can give you the ability to define TCP/IP connections over an OptiConnect bus.
-This page describes this feature and how it may be used.
+- "TCP/IP and OptiConnect" on page 20 OptiConnect can give you the ability to define TCP/IP connections over an OptiConnect bus.
+This page describes this feature and how it may be used. - "Routing with virtual OptiConnect and logical partitions" on page 20 Virtual OptiConnect TCP/IP interfaces are used as interpartition communication paths.
+A single iSeries(TM) server is logically partitioned in multiple virtual machines.

-· Virtual OptiConnect with logical partitions

-Virtual OptiConnect TCP/IP interfaces are used as interpartition communication paths.
-A single iSeries server is logically partitioned in multiple virtual machines.
 Each partition has its own address space.
 To TCP/IP, each partition appears as a distinct iSeries server.
 This page shows you how you can use this feature to your advantage.